shihepan/shihepan.github.io/_pages/blog.md

 {% include base_path %}

-I was the president of the DKU Table Tennis Club and also a member of the university team.
+I was the president of DKU Table Tennis Club and also a member of the university team.
 <br/>
 <center><img src="/images/tabletennis2.jpg" alt="Shihe Pan playing table tennis in a competition" width="400"/></center>
 <center>I was playing table tennis in a competition.</center>